Sophietje/Verification-Tool-Overview/Tools/Checkers/EBMC.md

-EBMC is a Model Checker for hardware designs.
+EBMC is a model checker for hardware designs.
 It includes both bounded and unbounded analysis, i.e., it can both discover bugs and is also able to prove the absence of bugs.

 #### Name:
 EBMC